SuvrayanBandyopadhyay/ISRO-Ideation/README.md

 # ISRO-Ideation
-Description of some Ideas for the ISRO ps
+Description of some Ideas for the ISRO PS